 Rogers World Elite Mastercard

-Those with an annual income of $80,000 or more can boost their rewards with the Rogers World Elite Mastercard.
-Purchases made at Costco receive a very healthy 1.75% back, while foreign transactions get 4%.
-Like the free Platinum card, this product lets customers earn 2% back on Rogers products and services.
+Those with an annual income of $80,000 ($150,000 per household) or more can boost their rewards with the Rogers World Elite Mastercard.
+Purchases made at Costco receive a very healthy 1.5% back, while U.S. currency transactions get 3%.
 With a robust suite of insurance products and access to airport lounges, this card is well worth a look.

 Card type: Cash back